Processing Overview

 Abuse Filtering

-- Spam content and repetitive submissions
+- Spam content and repetitive phrasing patterns

 - Personal identifying information (names, addresses, government ID numbers)